Updated 14 February 2018

 The Trooper Potts VC Memorial, unveiled by Chris Tarrant OBE and the Lord-Lieutenant of Berkshire on 4 October 2015.

 The ruins of Reading Abbey are closed.
-Contractors were appointed in January 2017 and work is due to commence in mid Februayr 2017.
+Contractors were appointed in January 2017 and work is due to commence in mid February 2017.
+They re-open on 16 June 2018.
 A good source for information and events, including any planned visits to the ruins, is the Friends of Reading Abbey website.
 Reading Museum information about the Abbey and the Abbey Quarter gives an insight to the plans but does not is also useful.
-Some of the history of the abbey can be found here.

 Trip Advisor lists 73 things to do around Reading; Attractions around Reading